zaren/DeleteUsers/README.md

 ## Usage - script:

 The script is managed via `launchd`, so there is some setup involved to get it running.
-After copying the script to its preferred location and confirming the whitelist, a .plist file needs to be created to schedule the script's execution.
-It should look similar to this, and is currently configured to run daily at 3 am:
+After copying the script to its preferred location (`/usr/local/bin` is a good location) and confirming the whitelist in the script, a .plist file needs to be created to schedule the script's execution.
+In the example below, the .plist is located in `/Library/LaunchDaemons` and is currently configured to run daily at 3 am:

 ```
 <?xml version="1.0" encoding="UTF-8"?>